dvidelabs/flatcc/doc/builder.md

 The `clone` operation is a more userfriendly `pe` operation which takes an object or a vector from an existing buffer and places it in a new buffer without endian conversion.

+### Deprecated

+__NOTE: `FLATBUFFERS_LITTLEENDIAN` is deprecated and will be removed in a future version.
+It just complicates endina handling.__

+The header files tries to define `FLATBUFFERS_LITTLEENDIAN` to 0 or 1 based on system definitions but otherwise leaves the flag undefined.
+Simply testing for

+    #if FLATBUFFERS_LITTLEENDIAN
+    ...
+    #endif

+will not fail if the endianness is undetected but rather give the impression that the system is big endian, which is not necessarily true.
+The `flatbuffers_is_native_pe()` relates to the detected or system provided conversion functions if a suitable `endian.h` file after the header file gave up on its own detection (e.g. `le16toh(1) == 1`).
+Therefore, it is better to use `flatbuffers_is_native_pe()` in most cases.
+It also avoids making assumptions on whether the protocol is little or big endian.

 ## Buffers